If you wish to have an Ancilla character, you must meet these requirements:

 - Demonstrate few/minor or no errors in the mechanics and historical knowledge on your initially submitted Ancilla sheet during the review process, and be able to fix those few or minor errors in one try after staff provide revisions;

 - Take and pass an Ancilla test that staff will provide after the sheet itself is approved.
+You only take this test once.

 The Ancilla test is not timed and is open book.
 It mostly covers basic fundamentals rather than deep or rare lore facts, but this test ensures that a player has both the corebook and a decent grasp of mechanics and lore.